 Ice Sledge Hockey

-Ice Sledge Hockey is the Paralympic equivalent of the Olympic standing game, for athletes with a lower limb impairment.
+Ice Sledge Hockey is the version of Olympic Ice Hockey for athletes with a lower limb impairment.

 In a surprise semi-final result, however, the host nation was beaten by Japan, sending Japan through to the gold medal match against the USA.
-Canada went on to face Norway in the bronze medal match, which Norway won.
-Meanwhile in the gold medal match the USA, who went through the whole tournament without conceding a goal, beat Japan 2-0 to take the gold.
+Canada went on to play Norway in the bronze medal match, which Norway won.
+Meanwhile in the gold medal match the USA, who went through the whole tournament without conceding a goal, kept a clean sheet and beat Japan 2-0 to take the gold.

 - First year at a Paralympic Games: